Gen711/Fall2015/labs/Lab2_fastq.rst

     scp -i ~/Downloads/????.pem ubuntu@ec2-??-???-???-??.compute-1.amazonaws.com:~/khmer_analysis/reads.hist ~/Downloads/

 > Now, on your MAC, find the PDF files you just downloaded..
+Open them up and see what they look like.
+Can you figure out what they mean?

 > Now look at the ``.quality`` and ``.hist`` file.  which is the plot of quality containing both the mean quality as well as that for each tile.
 I want you to plot the distribution using R and RStudio.

-> OPEN RSTUDIO
+> OPEN RSTUDIO - this should be instaled on your Mac.

 ::